Fear and Mind Control

 This section condenses a vast volume of research into political and religious control techniques in an effort to explain such behaviour.
 These techniques are then compared with Watchtower practices.
 Finally the emotional affects on members are examined, particular for those that try to leave such an organization.
 I consider this article as the most important on this site.

-A critically important concept for a Jehovah's Witness to realise is that that are not unique; neither in doctrinal beliefs, displays of love or techniques of control.
+A critically important concept for one of Jehovah's Witnesses to realise is that they are not unique; neither in doctrinal beliefs, displays of love or techniques of control.
 The main indicators of mind control is any group that maintains;

 - leadership deserves strict, unquestioning obedience